-A three-dimensional groundwater-flow model of the surficial, unconfined Kirkwood-Cohansey aquifer system; the underlying, confined Rio Grande water-bearing zone; the Atlantic City 800-foot sand; the Piney Point aquifer; and the Vincentown aquifer was developed to represent the regional groundwater-flow system in the Ocean County study area.
+A three-dimensional groundwater-flow model of the surficial, unconfined Kirkwood-Cohansey aquifer system, the underlying, confined Rio Grande water-bearing zone, the Atlantic City 800-foot sand, the Piney Point aquifer, and the Vincentown aquifer was developed to represent the regional groundwater-flow system in the Ocean County study area.
 The area was discretized into a grid of 67,424 model cells per layer.
-The stratigraphy and orientation of aquifers and confining units are represented by 11 vertical layers.
-The groundwater flow model was designed with five steady-state stress periods of 2000 average conditions as initial conditions followed by 84 transient stress periods representing monthly conditions.
-The final 48 monthly stress periods of the transient simulation represent January 2000 through December 2003 conditions.
+The stratigraphy and orientation of aquifers and confining units were represented in the model by 11 vertical layers.
+The groundwater-flow model was designed with five steady-state stress periods, using 2,000 average conditions as initial conditions, followed by 84 transient stress periods representing monthly conditions.
+The final 48 monthly stress periods of the transient simulation represented January 2000 through December 2003 conditions.
 The transient model was used to quantify changes to the water budget, potentiometric surfaces of the confined aquifers, and reduction in base flow in the Ocean County study area resulting from various groundwater-withdrawal scenarios.
-A steady-state model of 2000–2003 yearly average conditions was developed to estimate particle flow paths and travel time of water to near-shore wells.
+A steady-state model of 2000 to 2003 yearly average conditions was developed to estimate particle flow paths and travel time of water to near-shore wells.

-Simulated base flow, water budgets, and groundwater levels during five selected stress periods (64, 73, 77, 80 and 87) that simulate monthly hydrologic conditions representative of November 2001, August 2002, December 2002, March 2003 and October 2003 are used to compare and contrast three distinct groundwater withdrawal scenarios—no-withdrawal conditions, post-development withdrawal conditions, and maximum-allocation withdrawal conditions.
-Examination of these stress periods illustrates how the groundwater flow system responds to varying seasonal recharge and different withdrawal schemes.
+Simulated base flow, water budgets, and groundwater levels during five selected stress periods (64, 73, 77, 80, and 87) that simulate monthly hydrologic conditions representative of November 2001, August and December 2002, and March and October 2003 were used to compare and contrast three distinct groundwater withdrawal scenarios—no-withdrawal conditions, postdevelopment withdrawal conditions, and maximum-allocation withdrawal conditions.
+Examination of these stress periods illustrated how the groundwater flow system responded to varying seasonal recharge and different withdrawal schemes.

-During no-withdrawal conditions, the largest and most variable component of water entering the groundwater-flow system is recharge (0–2,290 ft3/s), followed by net flow into storage (27–602 ft3/s).
-The largest component of groundwater flow out of the Kirkwood-Cohansey aquifer system enters streams, with net flow ranging from 484 to 1,086 ft3/s.
-Water in the Kirkwood-Cohansey aquifer system enters storage during high recharge conditions (net flow of 1,043 ft3/s in stress period 77), flows out to constant head cells (107–136 ft3/s) and out to adjacent layers in the model (9–27 ft3/s) during the examined stress periods.
-Groundwater flow out to streams, which subsequently discharges into the Barnegat Bay-Little Egg Harbor estuary, ranges from 326 to 759 ft3/s per stress period due to the simulated conditions.
+During no-withdrawal conditions, the largest and most variable component of water entering the groundwater-flow system was recharge (0 to 2,290 cubic feet per second [ft3/s]), followed by net flow into storage (27 to 602 ft3/s).
+The largest component of groundwater flow out of the Kirkwood-Cohansey aquifer system entered streams, with net flow ranging from 484 to 1,086 ft3/s.
+Water in the Kirkwood-Cohansey aquifer system entered storage during high recharge conditions (net flow of 1,043 ft3/s in stress period 77), flowed out to constant head cells (107 to 136 ft3/s), and also flowed out to adjacent layers in the model (9 to 27 ft3/s) during the examined stress periods.
+Groundwater flow out to streams, which subsequently discharged into the Barnegat Bay-Little Egg Harbor estuary, ranged from 326 to 759 ft3/s per stress period based on the simulated conditions.

-Compared to simulated no-withdrawal conditions, post-development withdrawals reduce groundwater flow out of the Kirkwood-Cohansey aquifer system into streams (437–1,025 ft3/s combined net flow), that drain predominantly into the Barnegat Bay–Little Egg Harbor estuary.
-Simulated flow out of the Kirkwood-Cohansey aquifer system to constant head cells ranges from 99–129 ft3/s.
-Net flow out of the Kirkwood-Cohansey aquifer system to adjacent layers ranges from 33–49 ft3/s, an increase from no-withdrawal conditions.
+Compared with simulated no-withdrawal conditions, postdevelopment withdrawals reduced groundwater flow out of the Kirkwood-Cohansey aquifer system into streams (437 to 1,025 ft3/s combined net flow) that drain predominantly into the Barnegat Bay-Little Egg Harbor estuary.
+Simulated flow out of the Kirkwood-Cohansey aquifer system to constant head cells ranged from 99 to 129 ft3/s.
+Net flow out of the Kirkwood-Cohansey aquifer system to adjacent layers ranged from 33 to 49 ft3/s, an increase from no-withdrawal conditions.